-I have to agree with Ranger Dan that it’s the combination of those aforementioned Tom Johnston hits along with his tasty “Dark Eyed Cajun Woman” and “Ukiah”, plus Simmons’ “South City Midnight Lady” and the mini-epic “Clear As the Driven Snow”, which allows us to salute The Captain and Me nearly five decades on.
-As Johnston and Simmons continue to take the Doobie Brothers on a fiftieth anniversary victory lap of North America , and speaking on behalf of these four bright, educated, creative, successful yet diverse Doobie fans, congratulations to the Doobie Brothers on their induction into the Rock and Roll Hall of Fame! – Redbeard
+I have to agree with Ranger Dan that it’s the combination of those aforementioned Tom Johnston hits along with his tasty “Dark Eyed Cajun Woman” and “Ukiah”, plus Simmons’ “South City Midnight Lady” and the mini-epic “Clear As the Driven Snow”, which allows us to salute The Captain and Me fully five decades on.
+As Johnston and Simmons continue to lead the Doobie Brothers, and speaking on behalf of these four bright, educated, creative, successful yet diverse Doobie fans, congratulations to the Doobie Brothers on their induction into the Rock and Roll Hall of Fame! – Redbeard